apache/nuttx/configs/shenzhou/README.txt

 Configurations
 ==============

-Each Shenzhou configuration is maintained in a sudirectory and can be selected as follow:
+Each Shenzhou configuration is maintained in a sub-directory and can be selected as follow:

     cd tools